That little voice in your head sure has a lot to say. But is it helping or hurting your chances to lose weight and live your life to the fullest?

 20-minute walk done?
 Check.

-Personal Trainer Food lunch packed in your cooler for work?
+Is your Personal Trainer Food or healthy, low-carb lunch packed in your cooler for work?
 Check.

 Stocked up on mixed greens and full-fat dressings?
 Check.